Burlington Mall (Massachusetts): Development and store changes

-Redevelopment

-On December 7, 2016, the Irish retailer, Primark, joined the complex.

-In 2018, Several additional shops and restaurants were announced to be developed replacing Sears which would shutter as part of an ongoing plan to phase out of brick-and-mortar.

-On August 27, 2020, Lord & Taylor announced it would shutter its brick-and-mortar fleet after modernizing into a digital collective department store.

 In popular culture

 The 2009 film Paul Blart: Mall Cop was filmed at the mall, representing the fictional West Orange Pavilion Mall.
 Around this time, the mall had several stores that were used in the film and are no longer in business, such as a KB Toys store, which appeared in a deleted scene (replaced by a Payless ShoeSource store, which is now closed), and a The Sharper Image store, from which during a scene in the film, Blart (Kevin James) grabs a camera to find out where Veck Sims (Keir O'Donnell) is holding the hostages (replaced by a Sur La Table store).